scala/docs.scala-lang/_overviews/toolkit/web-server-cookies-and-decorators.md

 ## Using cookies

-Cookies are saved by adding them to the `cookies` parameter of `cask.Response` constructor.
+Cookies are saved by adding them to the `cookies` parameter of the `cask.Response` constructor.

-In this example we are building a rudimentary authentication service.
+In this example, we are building a rudimentary authentication service.
 The `getLogin` method provides a form where username and password can be inputted.
-The `postLogin` reads the credentials and if they match the expected ones, a session identifier is generated, saved in the application state and sends back a cookie with the identifier.
+The `postLogin` reads the credentials and, if they match the expected ones, a session identifier is generated, saved in the application state, and sends back a cookie with the identifier.

-Cookies can be read either with a method parameter with `cask.Cookie` type or by accessing `cask.Request` directly.
+Cookies can be read either with a method parameter of `cask.Cookie` type or by accessing `cask.Request` directly.
-If using the former method, names of parameters have to match the names of cookies.
-If a cookie with matching name is not found, an error response will be returned.
-In the `checkLogin` function the former method is used, as the cookie is not present before user logs in.
+If using the former method, the names of parameters have to match the names of cookies.
+If a cookie with a matching name is not found, an error response will be returned.
+In the `checkLogin` function, the former method is used, as the cookie is not present before the user logs in.

-To delete a cookie set its `expires` parameter to an instant in the past, for example `Instant.EPOCH`.
+To delete a cookie, set its `expires` parameter to an instant in the past, for example `Instant.EPOCH`.

 {% tabs web-server-cookies-1 class=tabs-scala-version %}
 {% tab 'Scala 2' %}